Role

 Career overview

-From 2014-2018, Charlie was a co-founder and Director of Culture Syndicates CIC.
-With colleagues from NTU, she established this arts consultancy centred around a pioneering model for paid sector entrant traineeships.
-Her approach led to an almost 100% employability rate for trainees, fast tracking them into paid entry and officer-level employment.
-Highlights include creating a paid internship model with six East Midlands museums which was rolled out across Yorkshire to support more diverse recruiting, and creating Life Lines, a co-production WW1 research group with University of Nottingham and Inspire which produced exhibitions, research and schools resources, often independently, for six years.
-She continues to bring this experience to NTU through embedding employability in curricula and managing MA student placements.
+Highlights include creating a paid internship model with six East Midlands museums, which was rolled out across Yorkshire to support more diverse recruiting, and creating Life Lines, a co-production WW1 research group with the University of Nottingham and Inspire, which produced exhibitions, research and school resources, often independently, for six years.

 External activity

-Charlie continues her consultancy practice within her NTU role, providing arts project planning, grant application, project management, evaluation and partnership on employability, co-production and strategy to support the diversity and creative impact of arts and culture.
+She provides consultancy and partnership in creative project planning and delivery, strategic development and masterplanning, audience research, stakeholder engagement and coproduction, grant application, evaluation, employability and training to support the diversity and impact of arts and culture.
 She welcomes contact from potential partners who require consultancy or wish to develop joint bids in these areas.

 Sponsors and collaborators